aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

 10. For TerraformAction - select "apply".
 11. For SecretsManagerGitlabPrivateToken, enter the "secrets_manager_gitlab_private_token" noted from the Output of Terraform Run of previous step.
 12. For MLOpsS3Bucket, enter the value of "s3_bucket_id" you had noted from the Output of Terraform Run of previous step.
-13. For GitRepoName, enter the GitLab Project Name where you will have the ML Build Code.
-If can be an existing or a new project name.
+13. For GitBuildRepoName, enter the GitLab Project Name where you will have the ML Build Code.
+Please make sure this is a new project name.
 14. For GitRepoURL, enter the URL of your GitLab repository (For ex: https://gitlab.com).
 15. For SecretsManagerGitlabIAMSecretKey, enter the value of "secrets_manager_gitlab_iam_secret_key" you had noted from the Output of Terraform Run of previous step.
 16. For CommandRunerCWLogGrp, enter the value of "cw_log_group_name" you had noted from the Output of Terraform Run of previous step.
-17. For GitBranchName, enter the branch to use from your Git repository for pipeline activities.
+17. For GitDeployRepoName, enter the GitLab Project Name where you will have the ML Deploy Code.
+Please make sure this is a new project name.
 18. For SecretsManagerGitlabUserSecretARN, enter the value of "secrets_manager_gitlab_user_creds" you had noted from the Output of Terraform Run of previous step.
 19. For SecretsManagerGitlabIAMAccessKey, enter the value of "secrets_manager_gitlab_iam_access_key" you had noted from the Output of Terraform Run of previous step.
 20. Select Create Project.